Demystifying the Lagrangian of classical mechanics

-The principle of stationary action can be and has been extensively continued to field theories.
+The principle of stationary action has been extensively continued to field theories~\cite{Sterman,Dirac}.
 For example, Maxwell's equations can be derived from a principle of stationary action in electrodynamics.
 There, Maxwell's equations play a similar role as Newton's laws did in this paper.

 Most physical theories are field theories, and as a result the widest variety of Lagrangians are field Lagrangians.
-The most popular field theories apart from electrodynamics are \begin{itemize} \item The Dirac Lagrangian for the relativistic field of fermions. \item The Klein-Gordon Lagrangian for the relativistic field of bosons. \item The Schr{\"o}dinger Lagrangian for non-relativistic quantum mechanics. \item The Lagrangian of the Standard Model of particle physics. \item The general relativity Lagrangian for Einstein's theory of general relativity. \end{itemize}
+The most common field Lagrangians, apart from that of electrodynamics, are \begin{itemize} \item the Dirac Lagrangian for the relativistic field of fermions, \item the Klein-Gordon Lagrangian for the relativistic field of bosons, \item the Schr{\"o}dinger Lagrangian for non-relativistic quantum mechanics, \item the Lagrangian of the Standard Model of particle physics, and \item the general relativity Lagrangian for Einstein's theory of general relativity. \end{itemize}

-\subsection{Constrained motion~\cite{Kuypers}}
+\subsection{Constrained motion}

-The simplest example of a problem of constrained motion is that of particle on an inclined plane in a uniform gravitational field.
+The simplest example of a problem of constrained motion is that of particle on an inclined plane in a uniform gravitational field~\cite{kuypers2016klassische}.
 There are, of course, situations with more complex constraints than an inclined plane.
-In these cases it can be difficult to find the equations of motion for the particle through using Newton's laws.
+In these cases it can be difficult to find the equations of motion for the particle using Newton's laws.
 At this point, the transformation law we derived in section \ref{invariance} becomes very helpful: assume there is a transformation of coordinates that well suits the constraints to the coordinates in which the Lagrangian is formulated.
-Once that is done, formula \eqref{lagrangian-transform} can be used to rewrite the Lagrangian in the coordinates that suit the constraints.
+Once that is done, Eq.~\eqref{lagrangian-transform} can be used to rewrite the Lagrangian in the coordinates that suit the constraints.
 The equations of the constrained motion are then the Euler-Lagrange equations of the transformed Lagrangian.